webard/biloquent/README.md

 # BILOQUENT

-BI for Eloquent models.
+Reports for Eloquent models.

+**Package is under development and in very early stage.**

 ## UDF Infusion

-Some of aggregator needs UDF Infusion extensions for MySQL:
+Some of aggregator needs [UDF Infusion](https://github.com/infusion/udf_infusion) extensions for MySQL:

 - kurtosis
 - median